mishaturnbull/PySpeedTest/docs/index.md

 # PySpeedTest

 This is a small, lightweight utility that tests the Internet connection at set intervals.
-I wrote it to prove to the people who manage my Internet that it's really bad.
-It takes periodic (or not-so-periodic) samples of your Internet speed.
-Statistics recorded are upload speed, download speed, ping time, and if something fails reason for failure.

-Test link: [Here!][0]
+I wrote it specifically for University of North Dakota to prove to ResNet that the internet in my dorm is **real bad**.
+As part of the project and that I hope to distribute it to the rest of the dorm, I figured I should probably write documentation, so here it is.

+## Download/Releases/Sharing

+You can download the latest release from [here][latestrelease].
+As of version 0.4.3, the program will automatically offer to download the latest version for you if there's a new one.

+# Help

+[Click here][help] for extended help documentation.

-[sharinglink]: tinyurl.com/mcnetspeed
+[sharinglink]: tinyurl.com/mcnetspeed "Sharing link"
-[latestrelease]: github.com/mishaturnbull/PySpeedTest/releases/latest
+[latestrelease]: github.com/mishaturnbull/PySpeedTest/releases/latest "Latest release"

-[0]: test.md
+[help]: help/index.md "Docs top"